-If the belief that your body is disgusting is causing your suffering, take a step back and recognize that there are people who see your beauty on the inside and outside.
+If the belief that your body is wrong or bad is causing your suffering, take a step back and recognize that there are people who see your beauty on the inside and outside.
 What is true is that media only shows a narrow definition of beauty, and most people don't fall in it.

 If the belief that you have no willpower because of what or how you ate is causing your suffering, take a step back and recognize all the areas in life where you have displayed willpower and control.
 What is true is that you were probably relying excessively on willpower to try and control your eating it, flexing your willpower muscle to it's breaking point.

 If the belief that you have to eat perfectly is causing your suffering, take a step back and recognize that there is no consensus on what "perfect" is, so you're trying to hit moving target.
 What is true is that perfection is an expectation you would never place on anyone else, so it's probably not a reasonable expectation to set for yourself.

 If the belief that you're too damaged to figure out this intuitive eating thing is causing your suffering, take a step back and recognize that others have healed their relationship with food, and you can too.
 What is true is that you have already come very far, simply by making the commitment to ditch dieting.

 What are some of the false beliefs that have been causing you pain and suffering?